|Country Number (54?)||1980||SECOND WAVE|

 From 9 November to 14 December 1983 the same seven "Italian" Doctor Who serials aired on another station based in Italy; however since that station had originated in Monaco, we have covered those broadcasts on a separate profile for that country.

 We have found only four clear listings – Sundays, 13 and 20 December 1992 at 6.15–8.10pm, and Sundays, 3 and 10 January 1993, at 6.55–8.45pm.
 We have not been able to determine when this run of episodes commenced, but the 10 January 1993 listing appears to be the last, as the slot is filled by another programme in subsequent weeks.
-As noted above, if this was indeed the BBC2 repeat of The Daemons, an episode must have aired on 27 December 1992.

 The extended timeslot (nearly two hours) suggests these were omnibus editions, but this might be down to the listings not printing every programme.